 Denis Lanzanova holds a PhD in Economics from the Toulouse School of Economics.
 He specializes in environmental and natural resources economics with a particular emphasis on valuation of freshwater ecosystem services, decision analysis and the water-food-energy nexus.
 Before joining the Geneva Water Hub, he worked as a scientific project officer at the Joint Research Centre (European Commission) and as a senior researcher at the Centre for Development Research (ZEF) at the University of Bonn.
 Access full biography on the dedicated University of Geneva webpage.

 Senior Project Manager

-Jelena Milenkovic holds a Bachelor’s Degree from the University of Geneva Faculty of Law, and a Masters degree in Public International Law from the University of Aix-Marseille III (CERIC).
-Prior to joining the Geneva Water Hub, she has worked at the Federal Department of Foreign Affairs of the Swiss Confederation in the field of nuclear disarmament.
-She was positioned at the Permanent Mission of Switzerland to the United Nations Office and to the other international organisations in Geneva.
+Jelena Milenkovic holds a Master Degree in Law from the University of Geneva Faculty of Law, and a Master Degree in Public International Law from the University of Aix-Marseille III (CERIC).
+She specialized in international dispute settlement, especially in the field of environment and natural resources.
+Prior to joining the Geneva Water Hub, she has worked at the Federal Department of Foreign Affairs of the Swiss Confederation in the field of nuclear disarmament and non-proliferation.
+She was positioned at the Permanent Mission of Switzerland to the United Nations Office and to the other international organizations in Geneva.